DISPATCH -- Decentralized Informed Spatial Planning and Assignment of Tasks for Cooperative Heterogeneous Agents: Introduction

 We study a multi-agent navigation-and-service problem in a two-dimensional workspace with static obstacles, where $n$ heterogeneous agents must reach and serve $m$ spatially distributed tasks under partial observability.
-Each task has a workload demand and priority, and agents differ in service capabilities.
-The \emph{preference vector} encodes task--agent compatibility.
-In addition, the tasks also have a budget/weight that signifies their importance.
-The objective is to minimize total completion time and travel cost while ensuring a fair workload distribution across tasks with respect to preferences and the importance of tasks.
+Tasks have workload demands and importance weights, while agents differ in service capabilities, captured through a preference vector encoding agent--task compatibility.
+The goal is to minimize total completion time and travel cost while ensuring fair service across tasks given their preferences and importance.

-To address these challenges, our work bridges a gap between equilibrium theory and decentralized multi-agent coordination.
-We extend the Eisenberg–Gale framework beyond its classical static and centralized setting to embodied agents with spatial costs and partial observability, and show how its fairness structure can be used to guide decentralized policy learning in heterogeneous teams.
-This coupling unifies market-based fairness and motivates two complementary algorithmic realizations.
-We embed a spatially modified Eisenberg–Gale convex program as a centralized teacher within a CTDE MARL framework to learn decentralized, fairness-aware policies, and we pair this with an EG-inspired online assignment method that provides a centralized upper-bound baseline.
-This contrasts with prior market‑based approaches such as FMC‑TA~\cite{amador2014dynamic}, FMC\_TA+~\cite{10.5555/3091125.3091278}, and online Fisher/EG pricing~\cite{jalota2024stochastic}, which assume centralized global information, and with prior fair‑MARL methods~\cite{zhang2014fairness,jiang2019learningfairness,aloor2024cooperation}, which rely on reward shaping or max–min objectives without an equilibrium‑based fairness–efficiency reference.
+To address these challenges, we connect equilibrium theory with decentralized multi-agent coordination.
+We extend the Eisenberg--Gale framework to embodied agents with spatial costs and partial observability, showing how its fairness structure can guide decentralized policy learning.
+This yields two complementary algorithms: (i) a CTDE MARL framework that uses a spatially modified EG program as a centralized teacher, and (ii) an EG-inspired online assignment method that provides a centralized baseline.
+This differs from prior market-based methods such as FMC-TA~\cite{amador2014dynamic}, FMC\_TA+~\cite{cooperative_task_alloc}, and online Fisher/EG pricing~\cite{jalota2024stochastic}, which assume centralized global information, as well as from fair-MARL approaches~\cite{zhang2014fairness,jiang2019learningfairness,aloor2024cooperation}, which rely on reward shaping or max--min objectives without an equilibrium-based fairness--efficiency reference.

 \textbf{Fairness Notions.} We adopt two complementary notions of fairness.
-First, the centralized Eisenberg–Gale (EG) program provides a \emph{Pareto-efficient} benchmark: no task’s weighted utility can increase without decreasing another’s.
-Because EG-MARL operates under partial observability, we measure how closely it approximates this benchmark through \emph{regret}, the gap between its realized EG objective and the centralized optimum.
-Second, we assess \emph{distributional fairness} using the normalized utility-to-weight ratio $\rho_j=u_j^{\text{realized}}/w_j$, with uniformity quantified by $F(\rho)=1/\mathrm{CV}(\rho)$.
-This captures how evenly service is delivered across tasks relative to their importance.
+First, the centralized Eisenberg--Gale (EG) program provides a \emph{Pareto-efficient} benchmark.
+Because EG-MARL operates under partial observability, we measure deviation from this benchmark using \emph{regret}, defined as the gap between its realized EG objective and the centralized optimum.